 You make a vegan shepherd’s pie much in the same way you would a classic shepherd’s pie, just instead of using an animal protein, you use a vegan alternative.
 Full details are in the recipe card below, but here are the basics:

-- Add plant-based “meat” crumbles, carrots, thyme, broth, chili, salt and pepper.
+- Add plant-based “meat” crumbles, carrots, thyme, some broth, chili, salt and pepper.
 Bring to a simmer and cook until carrots start to get a little tender and the broth has reduced.

 - Add lentils, peas and corn.